nitsanavni/nitsan-asks.github.io/in-progress/TDD-to-Remove-Behavior.md

 ## Add a Failing Test First

 We're relying on a preexisting test focused exactly on what is to be removed.
 That's not a realistic assumption to make in general.
 Instead we can _add_ this test, thus having more control on the resulting behavior.
 Another benefit is the preservation of the test suite exactly as it was before to guard us while refactoring and changing the code.

 That might mean we'll have two (or more) tests that are _in conflict_ - there can only be one! (passing, eventually).
-This also makes it clear that at least one of them is temporary, maybe both are.
+Usually when practicing TDD, after making the test pass the others are still passing too - the Green state.
+But in this scenario, making the new test pass will probably make another fail.
+This also makes it clear that at least one of them is temporary.
+Maybe both are.

+New plan!

+1. _Add_ a temporary failing test about the anticipated absence of the behavior -> Orange
+2. Preparatory Refactoring
+3. Remove the behavior, making the new test pass and hopefully making other test(s) fail -> Red(?)
+4. Review test failures and adapt them to new behavior -> Green
+5. Remove the temporary test
+6. General Refactoring

 ## Example